9. Troubleshooting - Mac OS

 The terminal should not produce any output.
 If it produces a message then there may something wrong with the command provided.
 Take a screenshot of the message and send it to us via email.

-Then try opening the MPH again and follow the steps to complete the license generation/verification process.
+Then open you DAW and load the MPH Single plugin and follow the steps to complete the license generation/verification process by clicking on Step 1 button.

 Additionally, it is a good practice to add the DAW in System Settings > Privacy and Security > Full Disk Access.

-Note that without the mph.license file, then it will not allow the hardware controller to be connected to the MP Host software.
+Note that without the mph.license file the MP Host plugin will not allow the hardware controller to be connected to the MP Host software and the encoders will not work.

 3. Mac - Model 1A: Troubleshooting the Touch Function